fedonman/covex-quantum-circuit-simulator/README.md

 ![Nuget](https://img.shields.io/nuget/v/CoveX.LocalSimulation)

-CoveX is an ASP.NET Core framework for simulating quantum circuits written in C#.
+Cove is an ASP.NET Core framework for simulating quantum circuits written in C#.

 It was originally developed in 2008 by Matt Purkeypile and extended by me in 2012 in the context of my BSc thesis on quantum computing.
 It is now updated to .NET Core 3.1 and listed on GitHub for reference reasons.
 There are no plans for further active development, however some code samples will be created for educational purposes.